-Resolution For Against Abstain • ORDINARY BUSINESS 1.
-To lay before the Meeting the A u d i t e d F i n a n c i a l Statements for the year ended December 31, 2022 together with the Reports of the Directors, the Auditors and the Audit Committee thereon.
-2. To elect/re-elect the following Director Mr. John Bede Anthonio To authorise the Directors to fix the remuneration of the Auditors.
-4. To elect the Shareholders' representatives on the Audit Committee.
+Resolution For Against Abstain ORDINARY BUSINESS To lay before the Meeting the A u d it e d F in a n c i a l Statements for the year ended December 31, 2023 together with the Reports of the Directors, the Auditors and the Audit Committee thereon.
+2. To declare a final dividend To re-elect the following Director who retires by rotation at this meeting: HRH (Dr.) Kabiru Musa Ibrahim II To Authorise the Directors to fix the remuneration of the Auditors 5.
+To elect the Shareholders' representatives on the Audit Committee.